I am Sorry. Please Forgive Me. Thank You. I love You.

 The Subconscious Mind

-The subconscious mind is, at best, a nine-year-old kid.
+The subconscious mind is best likened to a nine-year-old child

-During certain times in our lives, we all have experienced an out-of-control kid flying the plane straight toward the Himalayan Mountains.
+At various points in our lives, we’ve all experienced that out-of-control child steering the plane straight toward the Himalayan Mountains.
 Sometimes, we’ve crashed.
-Other times, we have randomly landed in Paradise, so to speak.
-Most current teachings center around the mind and how to change the way we think so we can manifest fulfilling relationships, peace of mind and a beautiful life.
+Other times, we’ve miraculously landed in Paradise, so to speak.
+Many modern teachings focus on the mind and how changing our thoughts can lead to fulfilling relationships, inner peace, and a beautiful life.

-Documentaries like “The Secret” and “What the Bleep Do We Know?” have opened us to meditation and visualization techniques that lead the mind around by the nose, instead of allowing it to run amuck in any direction it chooses to go.
+Documentaries like “The Secret” and “What the Bleep Do We Know?” have introduced us to meditation and visualization techniques that help us guide the mind, rather than allowing it to run wild in any direction it chooses.

-Several years ago, I discovered Quantum Jumping by Burt Goldman, who spent over 50 years cultivating his knowledge by studying with some of the world’s greatest spiritual teachers.
-His teachings combine shamanic journeying (working outside of time and space) with contemporary shortcut techniques that help the subconscious mind adjust, accept and manifest our highest potential.
-When we have control over our mind, we can accomplish almost anything.
-We can let go of the past and live in the present moment without any judgement, fear and regret.
-Then, we attract only people who are supportive, loving and authentic and our hopes and dreams become a reality.
+Several years ago, I discovered Quantum Jumping by Burt Goldman, a practice developed after more than 50 years of studying with some of the world’s greatest spiritual teachers.
+His teachings blend shamanic journeying (working outside of time and space) with modern shortcut techniques that help the subconscious mind adjust, accept, and manifest our highest potential.
+When we gain control over our minds, we can achieve almost anything.
+We can release the past and fully embrace the present moment, free from judgment, fear, and regret.
+This, in turn, attracts only supportive, loving, and authentic people into our lives, making our hopes and dreams a reality.

 Wishing you a safe and comfortable flight!